Personal alarms are becoming a common method for enjoying greater peace of mind associated with independent living.

 Fall detectors are designed to limit ‘long lies’ and make sure you receive medical attention as quickly as possible in the event of a fall.
 Most users wear them because they suffer from one of the following conditions:

 ● Limited mobility

 ● Parkinson’s disease

 As well as being distressing, a long lie can have significant health implications, including delaying medical treatment and exacerbating other conditions.
 One of the biggest issues associated with a risk of falling is the individual’s loss of confidence.
 An elderly fall alarm can help reduce this anxiety.

 Care Hub Plus

-Our Care Hub Plus package is a dual system.
+Our Care Hub Plus package is a dual personal alarm system.
 It includes the Care Hub, a base unit that connects directly to our monitoring centre, and the Pearl Advanced, a pendant alarm with fall detection technology.

-These two devices work together to call for help in the event of a fall, and can be used by the wearer to manually raise an alarm, either by pressing the SOS button on the pendant or sending an alert from the base unit.
+These two fall detection devices work together to call for help in the event of a fall, and can be used by the wearer to manually raise an alarm, either by pressing the SOS button on the pendant or sending an alert from the base unit.

 If the Pearl Advanced detects a fall, it sends a distress signal to the base unit and starts to beep.
-This gives the user 10 seconds to deactivate the alarm using the pendant’s ‘shake to cancel’ feature.
+This gives the user ten seconds to deactivate the alarm using the pendant’s ‘shake to cancel’ feature.
 If the alarm isn’t cancelled, the base hub sends an SOS signal to our monitoring centre and your emergency contacts.